-Commercial light deployments may have a need for multicast.
+Commercial light deployments may have a need for multicast to distribute commands to a group of lights in a timely fashion.
 Several mechanisms exist for achieving such functionality; [I-D.ietf-roll-trickle-mcast] is RECOMMENDED for home and building deployments.
+This section relies heavily on the conclusions of [RT-MPL].

 Guaranteeing timeliness is intimately related to the density of the MPL routers.
 In ideal circumstances the message is propagated as a single wave through the network, such that the maximum delay is related to the number of hops times the smallest repetition interval of MPL.
-Each repeater that receives the message, passes the message on to the next hop by repeating the message.
+Each forwarder that receives the message, passes the message on to the next hop by repeating the message.
+When several copies of a message reach the forwarder, it is specified that the copy need not be repeated.
 Repetition of the message can be inhibited by a small value of k.
-Therefore the value of k should be chosen high enough to make sure that messages are repeated immediately.
+To assure timeliness, the value of k should be chosen high enough to make sure that messages are repeated at the first arrival of the message in the forwarder.
 However, a network that is too dense leads to a saturation of the medium that can only be prevented by selecting a low value of k.
-Consequently, timeliness is assured by choosing a relatively high value of k but assuring at the same time a low enough density of repeaters to reduce the risk of medium saturation.
-Depending on the reliability of the network channels, it is advisable to choose the network such that at least 2 repeaters (one repeater located on the seed) can repeat messages to the same set of destinations.
+Consequently, timeliness is assured by choosing a relatively high value of k but assuring at the same time a low enough density of forwarders to reduce the risk of medium saturation.
+Depending on the reliability of the network channels, it is advisable to choose the network such that at least 2 forwarders (one forwarder located on the seed) can repeat messages to the same set of destinations.

-There are no rules about selecting repeaters for MPL.
-In buildings with central managment tools, the repeaters can be selected, but in the home is not possible to automatically configure the repeater topology at this moment.
+There are no rules about selecting forwarders for MPL.
+In buildings with central managment tools, the forwarders can be selected, but in the home is not possible to automatically configure the forwarder topology at this moment.